The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 Therefore, you get into a race to the bottom on price.

-Selling on price means you’re not in control of your own destiny because at any point in the clients’ buying process, another coach can step in and say, ‘I’ll do that cheaper’
+Selling on price means you’re not in control of your own destiny because, at any point in the client’s buying process, another coach can step in and say, ‘I’ll do that cheaper.’

 I understand the temptation of using a life coach directory, especially if you have little money and/or little time.

-If you’re in coaching for the long haul I’d strongly advise you to resist that temptation and learn how to market yourself in a way that will continue to bring you, clients, even when you’re not paying for leads or buying space in a directory.
+Learn how to market yourself in a way that will continue to bring you clients, even when you’re not paying for leads or buying space in a directory.

 I do not agree 100%.
 Not all peole are seeking coaches based on lowest price.
 I see most peole searching for coaches who deliver value regardless of price (as long as its within their budget and there are all tiers of budgets).
 The coaching industry is flooded and finding a way to stand out above others offering something similar is very difficult and almost impossible unless you associaye yourself with the top coaches iyour niche.
 I believe there is a place for coach directories but one that offers more to both clients and coaches.